 Absolutely!
 Our Surge9 offering has a Surge9 Composer™ app for the iPad that gives you the ability to create, test, and publish microlearning content without touching a line of code.
 It is a drag and drop interface designed especially for the agile development methodology, which enables you to roll out early versions of your content quickly and then improve them going forward.

 It depends on the size and complexity of your program.
 Because microlearning programs are best built incrementally, you can roll out partial versions of your microlearning almost immediately.
-You can then add new components and improvements as they become ready.
+You can then add new components and improvements as they become available.

 You can use analytics to measure the effectiveness of your current version and use those insights immediately to make the next generation of your microlearning content better.
 Small microlearning programs that use your existing content assets—such as questions you have already written and videos you have already used in your SCORM courses, and any existing graphics assets—can be produced in as little as a week.